streaming-video-technology-alliance/tool-gdoc2rfc/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)

 WARNING: This README.md has been generate by chat GPT.
-Until further notice, it can contain incorrect documentation.
-TBD
+Until further notice, it can contain incorrect information.
+WIP

 This open-source Python tool is designed to convert DOCX documents into the XML format used for publishing RFCs (Request for Comments) by the IETF (Internet Engineering Task Force).
 It consists of three main scripts that work together to facilitate the conversion process.
 The tool is distributed under the MIT License.